Content Focused Coaching

 - Teachers must be given time to practice the strategy.

 - Teachers must engage in follow-up sharing of practice and participation in peer coaching.

-In this model, teacher and Professional Developer pre-conference to discuss literacy goals, lesson plan and implementation, and core issues in effective lesson design.
-The Teacher and Professional Developer then decide on the level of support needed from the Professional Developer in the lesson in order to determine whether the Professional Developer models, co-teaches, or observes the lesson being taught.
-Finally, in a post conference, the teacher and Professional Developer reflect on student learning by analyzing student work, considering the effectiveness of the lesson, and planning for the goals of future lessons.
+In this model, teacher and professional developer meet in a pre-conference to discuss literacy goals, lesson plan and implementation, and core issues in effective lesson design.
+The teacher and professional developer then decide on the level of support needed from the professional developer in the lesson in order to determine whether the professional developer models, co-teaches, or observes the lesson being taught.
+Finally, in a post-conference, the teacher and professional developer reflect on children’s learning by analyzing children’s work, considering the effectiveness of the lesson, and planning for the goals of future lessons.

 In coaching, teachers, under the guidance of their coach, choose the strategies they will begin to implement in their classrooms and how and when they will do so.
 Not every teacher is required to begin with the same strategy.
 The actions planned determined by the teacher and coach indicate their reasons for choosing specific strategies, the goals they intend to accomplish, the resources they will use, and the kinds of coaching they might need.
 This is a differentiated approach to coaching as the teachers are making choices based on their own readiness, interest, or learning styles, coupled with the readiness, interest, learning needs, and learning styles of their children.
 They move at their own pace toward self-sufficiency with the new learning (McNeil & Klink, 2004).